-I checked online and talked with other photographers, and they suggested that I try Lightroom 4.
-I took their advice and was amazed at how quickly Lightroom could process photographs.
+I checked online and talked with other photographers, and they suggested that I try Lightroom.
+This was back when Lightroom was new.
+I took their advice and was amazed at how quickly I could process photographs.
 I was able to process almost all of my photographs in less than 20 seconds.
 Some did take longer to process, but I could easily process 100 photographs in a few hours.
 This alone freed up at least 5 days a month for me.
 If this was all I did for my business I would be ecstatic, but I wanted to streamline all the tasks I could.

 The next project was simplifying the process of putting new photographs on my Fine Art and stock photography sites.